ifgarces/TomaRamosUandes_android/TO-DO.md

 # {ANDROID} TO-DO unnamed first version

 ## 💀 Bugs 💀
-- [X] Fix agenda not showing inscribed ramos added on the same run (i.e. not loaded from Room database on startup).
 - [ ] Be 100% sure that the **Companion Object** technique for **updating the adapter** of the RecyclerView on an activity, outside it, will always work perfectly.

 ## Primary